Creating and Maintaining a Mapping Table

 Skill Prerequisites Basic SQL knowledge, familiarity with Plant an App entities, understanding of joins and indexing concepts

-Applies To Plant an App applications integrating with external CRM systems using shared identifiers
+Applies To Plant an App applications integrating with external SQL-based systems using shared identifiers

-Purpose To provide a practical, reliable approach for creating and maintaining a mapping table that enables efficient joins between Plant an App entities and external systems
+Purpose To provide a practical and reliable approach for creating and maintaining a mapping table that supports efficient and flexible joins between Plant an App entities and external systems

 Overview